 We got you.
 We know a thing or two about how to handle a rug, so we’ll share with you some tips for styling rugs on carpet in your home.

-First things first: is it dumb to put a rug over carpet??
+Is it dumb to put a rug over a carpet?

 Despite your reason for layering, you’ll want a few tips and ideas to bring out the best of this interior décor trend.
 The right texture, color, size, and plushness make a massive difference between a rug sale and a well-thought-out layering plan.

 Vary the textures

 When placing an area rug over the carpet, ensure both the rug and the carpet are low-profile.
 For example, if you put an area rug (low profile) on a cut wool deep pile, it compresses the wool every time you walk on it.
 Your rug then buckles, posing a safety hazard.